 Almost half of the ten million certificates issued have expired

-The figure 10,000,000 initially says very little.
-This is because it contains garbage data: certificate renewals, multiple certifications and expired certificates are also counted.
-If you also know that the renewal cycle for Let's Encrypt certificates is 90 days, the figure becomes increasingly relative.
+The number 10,000,000 initially says very little.
+This is because it contains rubbish data: certificate renewals, multiple certifications and expired certificates are counted.
+If you also realise that the renewal cycle for Let’s Encrypt certificates is 90 days, the figure becomes increasingly relative.

 The number of currently valid certificates is more informative: Let’s Encrypt currently has 5.51 million valid certificates.
 This does not mean that there are actually that many sites that are encrypted with Let’s Encrypt.
 But the figure does provide an initial approximation.

-According to Let's Encrypt's own documentation, 7.88 percent of certificates run on .de top-level domains.
+According to Let’s Encrypt’s own documentation, 7.88 per cent of certificates run on .de top-level domains.
 However, the sample and population on which this figure is based, or to which this figure can be related, are not specified.
-This makes interpretation quite difficult, as nothing is known about how the figure was arrived at.
-It can probably be assumed that it is the number of sites for which Let's Encrypt knows the TLD.
+This makes interpretation quite difficult because nothing is known about how the figure was arrived at.
+It can probably be assumed that it is the number of sites for which Let’s Encrypt knows the TLD.

 However, one conclusion can be drawn from this: The German top-level domain is the strongest country-specific TLD with 28,083 counted pages.
 It is followed by .ru, .uk, .fr and also .cz.
 Country-unspecific TLDs such as .com and .ninja are more popular, with the Certification Authority counting 30,967 of them.